Rishankgupta08/Task-Tracker/README.md

 # 📝 Task Tracker

-A sleek and minimal **Task Tracker Web App** built using **HTML, CSS, JavaScript**, and **Firebase Firestore** as the backend.
-It allows users to add, manage, mark, and delete tasks in real-time with persistent storage.
+A modern and responsive Task Tracker web application that allows users to manage their daily tasks in real time.
+Built using Spring Boot for backend APIs, HTML/CSS/JavaScript for the frontend, and Firebase Firestore for real-time data storage.
+This project demonstrates full-stack development and integration between frontend, backend, and database.

 ---